Kung-hen/Train-VGG19-and-ResNet50/README.md

 **2.Usage:**

 1. Downloads whole repository.
-2. Run `python start.py` .
+2. Run the file and follow the steps .
-3. Input the image.
+3. Automatically download the dataset.
-4. Run the whole code.
+4. Save the model if you want.

 ## 1.VGG19-BN